What is an extended driving test?

 What does an extended driving test include?

 The extended practical test lasts at least 60 minutes and typically has higher fees.
-The practical driving test is longer and more demanding than the normal learner driving test.
 It covers a wide variety of roads, including dual carriageways where possible.

 A normal driving test will involve the examiner requesting one of these manoeuvres.
 The extended driving test may involve all four manoeuvres.
 Extended driving test routes are longer than the standard learner driver routes.
 You’ll be expected to safely negotiate a wide range of roads and traffic systems.